-Your current results show that you have a moderate level of focus.
-Sometimes you get distracted and barely finish your assignments on time.
-You can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
+Your current results show that you have a somewhat low level of focus.
+You may get distracted and not finish your tasks or assignments on time, or you may rush to finish them at the last minute.
+You also may not prepare properly for tests.
+However, you can increase your level of focus and improve your chances of success at school, in your career and in your personal life.
 Follow the recommendations below as a start.

 These recommendations are based on your results.
 Read them and select the ones you think would work best for you.

-Remove any distracting objects or materials from your desk.
+During Instruction or Activities Remove any distracting objects or materials from your desk.
 If you get distracted by other people, try to sit away from those people during times that you need to focus.

-- Write down your goals and tasks.
-Keep that list close by and visible so that it is hard to forget. - Use reminder features on your mobile device or computer to regularly remind you of your current tasks. - Divide tasks into steps.
-Start assignments as soon as you get them don't wait.
-You can take breaks, but make sure that you stay on track for completing assignments on time. - Don't work on too many projects at once.
+Working on Assignments or Independent Tasks Write down your goals and tasks.
+Keep that list close by and visible so that it is hard to forget.
+Use reminder features on your mobile device or computer to regularly remind you of your current tasks.
+Divide tasks into steps.
+Start assignments as soon as you get them - don't wait.
+You can take breaks, but make sure that you stay on track for completing assignments on time.
+Don't work on too many projects at once.
 Prioritize the tasks from most to least important.
 Complete the most important one first and then move on to the next.

-For important tests, make a study schedule.
+Preparing for Tests or Presentations For important tests, make a study schedule.
 Figure out how much study time you will need based on the test.
 Then think of how much time each day you will have available to study.
 Work backwards from the test day to figure out how long before the test you will need to start studying.